GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2012-11-29-a-new-furnace-is-born.md

 ---
 layout: post
 title: A New Furnace is Born
+category: pictures, furnace
 ---
 I was going to write a post about this, but it's been months and it still hasn't happened, so I'll just post the pictures for now.